-The ODPRN has conducted multiple studies evaluating drug policy and effectiveness which have impacted societal outcomes and improved healthcare system efficiency.
-This research includes a wide breadth of work ranging from large drug class reviews to specific rapid responses resulting from decision makers’ pressing initiatives.
+The ODPRN has conducted multiple studies that have both informed and evaluated the impact of drug policies in Ontario, and more broadly across Canada.
+This research includes a wide breadth of work ranging from large drug class reviews to specific rapid response projects resulting from decision makers’ pressing initiatives.

 To inform policy recommendations on the use of immunotherapy in Ontario, the ODPRN performed a rapid umbrella review of existing systematic reviews that assessed the benefits and harms of allergen immunotherapy for treatment of allergic rhinitis or asthma.

 Provincial governments across Canada have implemented blood glucose test strip (BGTS) quantity limits to encourage proper testing practices for optimal patient outcomes.
 The ODPRN has developed a provincial list of implementation details for each province as of May 2017.